SophieDeBenedetto/phoenix-pair/post.md

 end
 ```

-Now, whenever a client sends a message whose topic starts with "challenges:", it will be routed to our `ChallengeChannel`.
+Whenever a client sends a message whose topic starts with "challenges:", it will be routed to our `ChallengeChannel`.

 Now that our socket endpoint is up and running, let's tell our client to open a socket connection.